-As of September 30, 2016 and March 31, 2017, the Company did not abandon these claims.
+As of September 30, 2016 and June 30, 2017, the Company has not abandoned these claims.

 By letter dated January 8, 2015, the Yukon Energy, Mines and Resources issued an Inspector's Direction to the Company pursuant to which the Company was to commence reclamation proceedings on the Silver Hart Property to the satisfaction of the Inspector prior to February 15, 2016, unless the Company completes an exploration permit prior to commencement of reclamation.
-The Company has not reclaimed the Silver Hart Property prior to February 15, 2016 due to access issues to the Property and will work with the Yukon Government to come to an agreement going forward.
+The Company has not reclaimed the Silver Hart Property prior to February 15, 2016 due to access issues to the Property and is working with the Yukon Government to come to an agreement on a go-forward basis.

 The Company received notice from the Yukon Territory on August 5th 2016 "extract summons details" to appear in regard to the rehabilitation work detailed for the Silver Hart camp: work has been delayed owing to the washing out of certain segments of road servicing the camp, and the Company is working with service providers and with other companies requiring access using the shared segments of the road to make repairs so as to be compliant with requirements.
 The Company's legal representation appeared before a Magistrate in Watson Lake on October 5, 2016 to enter a not guilty plea on its behalf.
-This matter has been set for trial in Whitehorse for three days commencing August 29, 2017.
+This matter was set for trial in Whitehorse for three days commencing August 29, 2017, but has been delayed owing to subsequent agreement with the Yukon Government.
+A pre-trial conference will continue proceedings at end-August 2017, whilst the Company works towards satisfying certain conditions that have been presented that could allow for proceedings to be stayed

 On July 19, 2016, the Company announced that it had signed an agreement to lease its portable Flotation Plant used at the Silver Hart project, Yukon (the "Plant"), to MGX Minerals Inc. ("MGX") for a maximum of 6 months.
 MGX has transported the Flotation Plant at its own cost to Cranbrook, BC to conduct a bulk sample at its Driftwood Creek magnesium project and has paid all costs to make the Plant operational.
-As compensation for the use of the Plant, MGX issued to the Company 300,000 common shares.
-Upon completion of the term of the lease, the Plant will be shipped as required by the Company, with all or part of the Plant destined for the Company's operations in California, USA.
+As compensation for the use of the Plant, MGX issued to the Company 300,000 common shares, which shares were sold netting the Company \$542,433.